rpauls/knowledge-garden/README.md

-# 📚 RPauls Knowledge Garden
+# 📚 Robert K. Pauls - Knowledge Garden

 Welcome to my **Knowledge Garden** - a personal, growing repository of ideas, notes, and discoveries.
 This vault is organized around three main pillars: